DeadCatLady/github_101/README.md

 Clone it down, and you&#39;ll easily be able to work with it.

-**Note:** There are several ways to make a new repo, you could make it locally with git init, but the method above is the easiest way to start it – personally.
+**Note:** There are several ways to make a new repo, you could make it locally with git init, but the method above is the easiest way to start it â€“ personally.

  At this point if you&#39;re contributing to the project, you will also clone it.